-• Engles or disables the Fn Lock function.
++ Esc Ress Fn+Esc to enable or disable the Fn Lock function.

 When the Fn Lock function is disabled: The Fn Lock indicator is off (default mode).
 To initiate the special function of each key, press the function keys directly.
-To input F1-F12, press Fn and the corresponding function key.
+To input F1-F12, you need to press the Fn key and the corresponding function key.

-When the Fn Lock function is enabled: The Fn Lock indicator is on.
+When the Fn Lock function is enabled: The Fn Lock indicator turns on.
 To input F1-F12, press the function keys directly.
-To initiate the special function of each key, press Fn and the corresponding function key.
+To initiate the special function of each key, you need to press the Fn key and the corresponding function key.

-• Mutes or unmutes the speakers.
-When the speakers are muted, the indicator on the F1 key is on.
+Mutes or unmutes the speakers.
+When the speakers are muted, the speaker mute indicator turns on.

 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer again.
-To turn on the sound, press F2 or F3.
+To turn on the sound, press F1, F2, or F3.